valsson-group/valsson-group.github.io/_pages/members/shikshya-bhusal.md

 * PhD in Chemistry, University of North Texas
   Aug 2021 to Present
   Supervisor: Dr. Omar Valsson
-* BSc in Biochemistry, University of Nebraska-Lincoln, Lincoln, May 2021
+* BSc in Biochemistry, University of Nebraska-Lincoln, May 2021

 {% comment %}
 ### Publications